Alxgreenlight/simple-min/README.md

 All test cases contain comments explaining how the solver can be used.

 Necessary files:
-Solver is lovated in solver folder.
+Solver is located in solver folder.
 Currently used version is: R_Optim_Pure_Parallel.hpp Solver files depende on common/bbsolver.hpp because it support interface from https://github.com/mposypkin/blackbox

+Serial solver available at solver/R_Optim.hpp
+And parallel one at solver/R_Optim_Pure_Parallel.hpp

 Now there are some usable directories: solver/